Walla Walla StageCoach History

 Before railroads connected Washington’s cities, stagecoaches were the primary means of long-distance overland travel.
 In the 1860s and 1870s, as settlers moved into the region, stage lines began forming to connect mining camps, logging towns, and agricultural settlements.

 The earliest route serving Walla Walla began in the 1859.
 It connected Walla Walla, then the largest town in the territory, to Wallula on the Columbia River, where travelers could continue their journey by steamboat.
-This line played a key role in transporting mail, passengers, and goods across Eastern Washington.
+This line played a key role in transporting mail, passengers, and goods across Washington, Oregon and Idaho.

 As Washington’s population grew, so did the stagecoach routes.
-By the 1870s and 1880s, stagecoaches were seen on key trails such as:
+From the 1860’s through the 1880’s, stagecoaches were seen across the area:

-• The Snoqualmie Pass Route, linking Seattle to the Yakima Valley.
+• The Snoqualmie Pass Route, linked Seattle to the Yakima Valley.

 • The Overland Mail Route, which carried mail and passengers between Olympia and Portland.